mgharbi/ttools/README.rst

 Quickstart
 ==========

-To quickly get up and running, use our repo initialization script:
+To quickly get up and running, use our repo initialization script.
+In your command line, simple run:

 ``ttools.new``